-Understanding why the air ducts in your AC systems and furnace systems are a vital component that helps direct the airflow of your AC system so that cooled air is delivered into your home.
-Your system will have a series of ducts throughout your home that pulls the air in through the intake vents and then cools it before passing it through a filter to remove contaminants and then delivering it out to the rooms in your home.
+Understanding why the air ducts in your AC systems and furnace systems are a vital component that helps direct the airflow of your central AC system so that cooled air is delivered into your home.
+Your system will have a series of ducts throughout your home that pulls the air in through the intake vents and then cools it before passing it through an AC filter to remove contaminants and then delivering it out to the rooms in your home.

 How Air Ducts Affect Home and Office Climate